What does a Food Service Aide do?

 Is becoming a Food Service Aide a good career path?

-Working as a food service aide has its own set of advantages and challenges.
+Working as a Food Service Aide has its own set of advantages and disadvantages.
 Understanding these can help individuals decide if this career path is right for them.
 Below are some pros and cons to consider.

 - Pros:

-- Opportunities for learning about food preparation and customer service.
+- Opportunities to learn about food preparation and service.

 - Cons: